Projection, Measure, and Idempotent Relations: Collapse, Rigidity, and a Fixed-Point Coupling Law: Introduction

 \subsection{Relation to classical frameworks}

-Each component has a classical analogue: \begin{itemize}[nosep] \item $G\circ G = G$ encodes an idempotent closure/equivalence--type behavior at the level of relations. \item $\Pi_R\circ\Pi_R = \Pi_R$ is the defining idempotence of a retraction. \item $(X,\mathcal A,\mu)$ is a finitely additive measure space. \item The invariance $\mu(\Pi_R^{-1}(B))=\mu(B)$ for $B\subseteq R$ is analogous to a measure--preserving retraction onto $R$. \end{itemize} The key point is that these components coexist in one structure and are coupled by Axiom~III.
+Each component has a classical analogue: \begin{itemize}[nosep] \item $G\circ G = G$ encodes an idempotent closure/equivalence--type behavior at the level of relations, parallel to a measure--algebra projection. \item $\Pi_R\circ\Pi_R = \Pi_R$ is the defining idempotence of a retraction. \item $(X,\mathcal A,\mu)$ is a finitely additive measure space. \item The invariance $\mu(\Pi_R^{-1}(B))=\mu(B)$ for $B\subseteq R$ is a measure--preserving retraction onto $R$, in the spirit of measure--preserving maps in ergodic theory. \end{itemize} The key point is that these components coexist in one structure, are coupled by Axiom~III, and that their coexistence collapses the structure onto $R$.